static-frame/static-frame/doc/source/articles/guard.md

 x = process2(v2, q) # no mypy error
 ```

-Just as shown above with elements, these generically specified NumPy arrays can be validated at runtime if decorated with ``CallGuard.check``:
+Just as shown above with elements, generically specified NumPy arrays can be validated at runtime if decorated with ``CallGuard.check``:

 ```python